ftrackhq/integrations/doc/glossary.rst

         for example publishing or asset management.

     Event manager
-        A module responsible sendimg and receiving ftrack events, through the :term:`ftrack Python API`.
+        A module responsible sending and receiving ftrack events, through the :term:`ftrack Python API`.

     Framework